Tolomeo/sherpa/README.md

 - [x] Add resources schema validation
 - [x] Add "help" panel
 - [x] Add "path sub-paths" support
+- [x] Add contributing documentation
 - [ ] Add client side "save progress" feature
 - [ ] Add client side path customisation?
 - [ ] Add "resources with multiple URLs" support?
 - [ ] Add path descriptions?
 - [ ] Split website code from json data source into separate monorepo packages
 - [ ] Add contributing automations and templates
-- [ ] Add contributing documentation
 - [ ] ~~Add "path multiple alternative resources" support~~

+## Contributing

+If you have a suggestion for a resource to add or even an entire path you would like to create, please fork the repo and create a pull request.

+See `CONTRIBUTING.md` for more information.

 ## License